Scalpel: Safety

 Rising awareness of the dangers of sharps in a medical environment around the beginning of the 21st century led to the development of various methods of protecting healthcare workers from accidental cuts and puncture wounds.
 According to the Centers for Disease Control and Prevention, as many as 1,000 people were subject to accidental needle sticks and lacerations each day in the United States while providing medical care.
 Additionally, surgeons can expect to suffer hundreds of such injuries over the course of their career.
 Scalpel blade injuries were among the most frequent sharps injuries, second only to needlesticks.
 Scalpel injuries made up 7 percent to 8 percent of all sharps injuries in 2001.

 "Scalpel Safety" is a term coined to inform users that there are choices available to them to ensure their protection from this common sharps injury.

-Safety scalpels

 Safety scalpels are becoming increasingly popular as their prices come down and also on account of legislation such as the Needle Stick Prevention Act, which requires hospitals to minimize the risk of pathogen transmission through needle or scalpel-related accidents.